 5. The Island Magistrate is appointed from among the residents of Pitcairn.
-Other magistrates, legally qualified in a Commonwealth country, are appointed to preside over the Court in matters outside the powers of the Island Magistrate.
+Other magistrates, legally qualified in a Commonwealth country, are appointed to preside over the Magistrate's Court in matters outside the powers of the Magistrate.
 The jurisdiction of the Court is limited to offences triable summarily, committal proceedings and certain inquiries, together with civil litigation up to a prescribed level.
 There is a right of appeal to the Supreme Court of Pitcairn, which is a superior court of record and has jurisdiction in criminal and civil cases outside the competence of the Magistrate's Court.
 The Supreme Court is constituted by a judge, the Chief Justice or one of several puisne judges, with or without assessors.
-Further rights of appeal may be made to the Pitcairn Court of Appeal, comprising three judges, and to the Privy Council.
+Further rights of appeal may be made to the Pitcairn Court of Appeal, comprising three judges, and to the Judicial Committee of the Privy Council.

-- 6. The Supreme Court has original jurisdiction over breaches of the civil and political rights contained in the Constitution.
+6. The Supreme Court has original jurisdiction over breaches of the civil and political rights contained in the Constitution.
 It has power to make such declarations and orders as it considers appropriate for the purpose of upholding the rights, and may award damages.
-In the circumstances of Pitcairn, the Governor, as holder of the highest executive office, and the Chief Justice, as head of the judiciary, are responsible within their respective spheres of authority for overseeing the implementation of human rights on Pitcairn. - 7.
-A child safety review took place in March 2013, as established in the Pitcairn budget aid project for 2012-2013 of the Department for International Development, which has highlighted the same need for continued safeguarding measures on the island.
-In addition, 11 islanders have graduated from the Child Protection Studies programme (2011-2013), a training course accredited by the New Zealand Qualifications Authority.
+The Governor, as holder of the highest executive office, and the Chief Justice, as head of the judiciary, are responsible within their respective spheres of authority for overseeing the implementation of human rights on Pitcairn.

+7. A child safety review conducted in March 2013, as established in the Pitcairn budget aid project for 2012-2013 of the Department for International Development, highlighted the need for continued safeguarding measures on the island.
+In addition, 11 islanders graduated from the Child Protection Studies programme, a training course accredited by the New Zealand Qualifications Authority, between 2011 and 2013.